National Park Week invites participants to share #YourParkStory on social media

 (KTVX) – In honor of National Park Week, entrance fees are waived to all U.S. national parks on the first day of festivities.

-The nine-day celebration kicks off April 22 and lasts through April 30, so visitors who can’t make it out on the first day can still take part in online and in-person events.
+The nine-day celebration kicked off on April 22 and lasts through April 30, so visitors who can’t make it out on the first day can still take part in online and in-person events.

 Among them, staffers with the National Park Service are asking participants to share their “park story” on social media.
 NPS recommends telling the story about any special connections participants have with national parks using the hashtag #MyParkStory.
 To read what others are saying, you can follow the National Park Service on social media, or subscribe to the hashtag #YourParkStory.